adiehl96/obsidian-gallery/README.md

 ## 1.1.5
  - Caches were not getting generated if there was any delay in app start, moved most startup into a bootstrap process
  - Globalization work should be done, now I just need to figure out how to translate into a dozen or so languages so it's actually useful

-## 1.1.4
- - GH#16 Changed how pathing and caching are handled while trying to account for multilingual file paths
- - Some other small cleanup

 This is a continuation of developement from Darakah's obsidian-gallery, found here https://github.com/Darakah/obsidian-gallery